iranadu/srilanka/_posts/2018-02-07-WinterInDarmstadt.markdown

 img: Prinzenberg.jpg
 author: Xam Blak
 ---
-On Sunday we had a little snow.
-I walked through the woods.
+On sunday we had snow in Darmstadt.
+So I did a trip through the woods.

 ![Yosh Ginsu]({{site.baseurl}}/assets/img/Prinzenberg-weg.jpg)

-Finally I arrived at Prinzenberg behind Ludwig's Höhe
+Finally I arrived at Prinzenberg, behind Ludwig's Höhe

 ![Yosh Ginsu]({{site.baseurl}}/assets/img/Prinzenberg-view.jpg)

-In two weeks we will have sun, cya there ..
+In three weeks we will have warmer weather :) cya then..